A-Sufyan/MAD-Assignment/README.md

  5. Repeat steps 1-4 for the other product, or as many products as desired
  6. The brand of the product, as well as the value (value = price / amount) will be displayed in the table, from left to right
  7. User can then look between the products being compared and determine which product is most worth~~or not~~
+ 8. User finally can choose to tap on the "Add to Shopping List" button.

  #### **Usage of Advice Page**
  1. User can scroll through the list of products found in this page
  2. Upon selection of any of the items, they will be redirected to a second page where the description of the item is